-THE REESSI TEAM IS LASER-FOCUSED ON THREE TECHNOLOGY-DRIVEN SERVICES
+THE REESSI TEAM IS LASER-FOCUSED ON TWO

-SUPPORTING ADOLESCENTS IN POSITIVE TRANSITIONS TO ADULTHOOD
+1) SUPPORTING ADOLESCENTS IN POSITIVE TRANSITIONS TO & THROUGH ADULTHOOD